 Mystic Mountain supports schools recycling plastic

-ST ANN, Jamaica - As private sector efforts to help reduce the use of plastic continues to expand, St Ann tourism attraction Mystic Mountain Jamaica has added its support through its Youth Environment and Tourism Project (YETP) to promote recycling in schools.
+As private sector efforts to help reduce the use of plastic continues to expand, St Ann tourism entity Mystic Mountain has added its support through its Youth Environment and Tourism Project (YETP) to promoting recycling in schools.

-Last week in Ocho Rios RPJ participated in the official launch of the Mystic Mountain Foundation's Youth Environment & Tourism Project to promote recycling in schools under the theme “Learn about it, talk about it”.
+Last week in Ocho Rios RPJ participated in the official launch of the Mystic Mountain Foundation's (MMF) Youth Environment & Tourism Project (YETP) to promote recycling in schools under the theme 'Learn about it, talk about it'.

-The project is an ongoing initiative geared towards improving existing environmental clubs/groups in primary and secondary schools through 'edutainment', while incorporating alternative energy sources and environmental best practices at Mystic Mountain Jamaica.
+YETP is an ongoing initiative geared towards improving existing environmental clubs/groups in primary and secondary schools through 'edutainment', while incorporating alternative energy source and environmental best practices at Mystic Mountain Jamaica.

-Already partners on Mystic Mountain's recycling efforts, the project was a natural match between the RPJ and the foundation.
+Already partners on Mystic Mountain's recycling efforts, YETP was a natural match between the RPJ and the foundation.
 The entities signed an MOU in 2019 to expand the work of the programme into high schools in St Ann, St Mary and Trelawny.

 As part of the programme, the foundation will donate equipment such as collection bags, bins and gloves to participating schools, and provide awards and prizes for the best performing institutions.
 The RPJ will be in charge of collections and recycling efforts.

-Scores of students attended the launch and were fully engaged as RPJ chairman Dr Damien King spoke about the importance of recycling in Ocho Rios.
+Scores of students attended the launch and were fully engaged as RPJ Chairman Dr Damien King spoke about the importance of recycling noting in Ocho Rios.

 “Students, you are the future of Jamaica, and this is the land where many of you will grow up and continue to live.
 So develop the habit of recycling now, so that you can enjoy the beauty of our country well into your future,” Dr King noted.

-Students from the participating schools were given badges for their positions as environmental wardens at their respective institutions.
+Students from the participating schools were given badges for their positions as Environmental Wardens, at their respective institutions.
+There was also a presentation of prizes for the winners of the first YETP round that took place in 2019.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive